Understanding the Indicator Lights on Your Virgin Media Hub 4 Router

 Virgin Hub 4

-There is currently only one Virgin Media Hub 4 upgrade available to Gig1 customers, but Virgin Media has offered a limited number of existing customers the upgrade.
-The is also the new Hub 5 that was released in late 2021 for certain Virgin Media customers.
+However, Virgin Media has offered a limited number of existing customers the opportunity to upgrade to the new Hub 5, which was released in late 2021 for certain Virgin Media customers.

 Table of Contents